Template Variables

 Template variable plugins

 HyperTemplates supports custom template variable functions via plugins.
-A template variable plugin is created by adding a Javascript file to the site.config.plugins_dir or theme.config.plugins_dir directory with a plugin entrypoint named plugin.
+A template variable plugin is created by adding a Javascript file that exports a default function to the site.config.plugins_dir or theme.config.plugins_dir directory.

 Examples